-The Outstanding Leading Professional Award will be presented to a professional staff member.
+The CSI Outstanding Professional Award will be presented to a professional staff member.
 The recipient for this award will be featured in one of our publications in the upcoming year.
 The recipient of this award will be invited to write an article for Interchange, the Commission’s publication to highlight their work, personal experience in the field, and/or research.

 The 2022 Outstanding Leading Professional is Lauren Shinholster.

-The Outstanding Service to the Commission Award honors a professional staff member who has displayed exemplary service and commitment of time and energy to both the Commission for Student Involvement and the profession.
+The CSI Distinguished Service Award honors a professional staff member who has displayed exemplary service and commitment of time and energy to both the Commission for Student Involvement and the profession.
 The recipient has given outstanding service to the Commission, upheld professional standards showing integrity, and holds the esteem and appreciation of colleagues, students and peers.

 The 2022 Outstanding Service to the Commission Award recipient is Meredith Keating White.